hnryjmes/CV/README.md

 # Henry Cooksley

-Software developer with experience deploying nontrivial full stack applications using modern JavaScript and Ruby.
+Software developer with experience deploying nontrivial, full stack applications using modern JavaScript and Ruby.
 Former Android developer intern, teaching assistant, nonprofit cofounder.
 University of Bristol graduate.
 Interested in AI and what's coming next.

 ## *Skills*

 #### Problem solving

-In my previous job as an **Android developer intern**, I was faced with an unknown problem and **designed a custom solution in a matter of weeks**, learning **Java** from scratch.
-I have experience with practical and theoretical problem solving, during my time studying **Engineering** (1.5 years) and **Philosophy** (3 years) at undergraduate level.
+I have experience with practical and theoretical problem solving, having studied **Engineering** (1.5 years) and **Philosophy** (3 years) at undergraduate level.
+In a previous job as an **Android developer intern** (2.5 months), I learned basic Java and was able to prototype a small Android app using various APIs in only a few weeks.

-- During my software development internship, I designed a proprietary Android application which interfaced with a defence communications antenna for Waymont Consulting Ltd, a contractor for the Ministry of Defence (MoD).
+- During my software development internship (2012) at Waymont Consulting Ltd, a contractor for the Ministry of Defence (MoD), I designed a proprietary Android application which interfaced with a defence communications antenna.
-- At the University of Cambridge, my highest exam results were in the Mathematics and Computing paper, where I learned basic C++.
+- During my first year (2011-2012) at the University of Cambridge, my highest exam results were in the Mathematics and Computing paper.

-#### Programming language profiency
+#### Programming language proficiency

-I have been following the technology industry for over a decade, witnessing the change from desktop-first to mobile-first, as well as the rise of cloud computing and machine learning.
-To supplement this interest I have **used a number of programming languages**.
-- First website in **HTML** at age 10 (GeoCities, no longer online!).
-- First programming experience using **C++** at the University of Cambridge (pre-2015, they now teach Python).
-- First software development job (internship) using **Java** for the Android platform.
-- Self-taught languages: **Python** for Data Science (Udacity, DataCamp certificate), **HTML/CSS** (freeCodeCamp certificate), **JavaScript** (freeCodeCamp certificate).
+- **JavaScript** (self-taught, Makers bootcamp) - delivered a number of web applications using modern JavaScript (ES6+), simple command-line applications using Node.js, as well as limited experience using frontend frameworks including React.
+- **Ruby** (Makers bootcamp) - learned software development fundamentals using Ruby, plus delivered full stack web applications using Ruby on Rails, including an API-only Ruby on Rails backend as part of a split architecture application.

-#### Writing, art and design
+#### Communication and writing

 I enjoy writing and blogging, having done so for a number of years, as well as reading and reviewing books, primarily philosophy, science and social science.
 I am also a film photographer and digital artist.
+I am confident communicating what I'm working on to a large audience.

 - [Blog](https://medium.com/@hnryjmes), currently at Medium since 2018, and on WordPress pre-2014 (please ask for link!).
+My most recent post, reflecting on my learning experience over the past few months, was featured on the main Makers blog and can be viewed here: [Makers, week 12: minimum viable programmer (and finishing Makers!)](https://blog.makersacademy.com/makers-week-12-minimum-viable-programmer-and-finishing-makers-38b389ec6b01).
 - [Photography and art website](http://henrycooksley.com)
 - [Goodreads profile](https://www.goodreads.com/user/show/72204726-henry-cooksley)

 ## *Education*

-#### Makers Academy (September 2018 - December 2018)
+#### Makers (September 2018 - December 2018)

-- Curious and passionate about code. (see here: [recent weekend challenge](https://github.com/hnryjmes/news-summary-challenge))
-- Fast, independent learner (see here: [recent tech test](https://github.com/hnryjmes/FizzBuzzJava))
-- Great collaborator (see here: [recent team project](https://github.com/chloeverity/acebook-breakfast-club))

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- Makers is a leading software development bootcamp based in London since 2012.
+- I learned software development fundamentals through online resources, pair programming, and various agile team projects, over an intensive and competitive 12-week course.
+- Technologies and methodologies: object-oriented design (OOD), test-driven development (TDD), model-view-controller (MVC), agile management, Ruby, Rails, JavaScript, Node.js, React, RSpec, Jasmine.

 #### University of Bristol (September 2014 - July 2017)